Fires burn Los Angeles schools and destroy outdoor education sanctuaries - World News

 Many parents and teachers are likely wondering what to do and where to take their children as fires continue to burn across Los Angeles, said Lila Higgins, a senior manager for community science at the Natural History Museum and author of “Wild L.A,” a field trip and nature guidebook.

+It can be healing to connect with the land after a disaster like the fires, Higgins said.

+“Learning from our Indigenous partners, the original and continuing caretakers of Los Angeles, it is imperative we follow their leadership in the fire recovery,” Higgins said.

-A certified forest therapy guide, Higgins says time in nature lowers heart rates, lowers blood pressure and helps children with attention deficit disorder feel more calm and relaxed.
+A certified forest therapy guide, Higgins says time in nature lowers heart rates, lowers blood pressure and helps children with attention-deficit / hyperactivity disorder feel more calm and relaxed.

-“For children’s cognitive development, time in nature and time spent connecting with nature is so important," she said.
-Outdoor spaces also can help children learn how to develop relationships through connections with animals, understand orientation through space by following trails and map-reading and understand human impact on wildlife.
+“For children’s cognitive development, time in nature and time spent connecting with nature is so important," Higgins said.
+Outdoor spaces also can help children learn how to develop relationships through connections with animals, understand orientation through space by following trails and map-reading, and understand human impacts on wildlife.

 “This is the reality of modern Southern California," he said.
 “Fire changes the landscape and people’s lives shockingly often.”